MoveOnOrg/votetripling/README.md

 **Use Case:** I have text banker logs for names provided by vote triplers.
 I need these logs cleaned up and standardized.

 **Inputs:**
-Add a csv to the Input_Data folder.
-This csv file must contain column 'names' containing the names logged by a text banker
+Add a dataset to civis containing the column 'names' containing the names of tripler targets logged by a text banker from SMS conversations.

 **Instructions:**
-In this directory, run `python3 Code/name_cleaning.py -d [input_filename]`
+In the _VoteTripling.org Pledge Cleaning Scripts_ project, run the container script titled _3.
+Pledges from Generic Volunteer Data Entry._.
+Provide the name of your input dataset and the names of your output dataset (including schema names) as parameters.

 **Outputs:**
-A File named `labeled_names_cleaned_no_response.csv` with the cleaned names in a column titles "clean_names", along with any other columns in the initial file
+A dataset named `labeled_names_cleaned_no_response` with the cleaned names in a column titles "clean_names", along with any other columns in the initial file

 ## Text Banker Log Cleaning (utilizing text message conversation)
 **Use Case:** I have text banker logs for names provided by vote triplers.
 I also have access to the initial text conversation.
 I need these logs cleaned up and standardized.
 We use a different script for these cases, because we can clean up the logs better and perform spell check by looking at the original messages.

 **Inputs:**
-Add a csv to the Input_Data folder.
-This csv file must be of the same format as the output of the aggregation in step 1.
-This csv file must also contain column 'names' containing the names logged by a text banker.
+First follow the instructions above in the **SMS Aggregation** section.
+The output of that step will provide a dataset which will be used as input here.
+Next join text banker logs to each conversation by your conversation id.
+Preserve all of the columns in the aggregated dataset and make sure that the text banker logs are in a column titled 'names'.

 **Instructions:**
-In this directory, run `python3 Code/name_cleaning_with_responses.py -d [input_filename]`
+In the _VoteTripling.org Pledge Cleaning Scripts_ project, run the container script titled _4.
+Pledges from Generic Volunteer Data Entry and SMS Transcript_.
+Provide the name of your input dataset and the names of your output dataset (including schema names) as parameters.

 **Outputs:**
-A File named `labeled_names_cleaned_with_response.csv` with the cleaned names in a column titles "clean_names", along with any other columns in the initial file
+A dataset named `labeled_names_cleaned_with_response` with the cleaned names in a column titles "clean_names", along with any other columns in the initial file

 ## VAN Export Cleaning
 **Use Case:** I have a VAN Export and I need to extract any tripling target names from the note text.

 **Inputs:**
-Add a csv to the Input_Data folder.
-This csv file must contain the following columns:
+Add a dataset to civis containing the following columns:
 - *VANID* a unique ID for this row
 - *ContactName* the name of the tripler
 - *NoteText* free text possibly including names of tripling targets

 **Instructions:**
-In this directory, run `python3 Code/van_export_cleaning.py -d [input_filename]`
+In the _VoteTripling.org Pledge Cleaning Scripts_ project, run the container script titled _5.
+Pledges from VAN Comments_.
+Provide the name of your input dataset and the names of your output dataset (including schema names) as parameters.

 **Outputs:**
-This script will output two files:
+This script will output two datasets:
-1. A file of triplers called `van_cleaned.csv`.
+1. A file of triplers called `van_cleaned`.
 For each tripler, we provide the following fields (each row represents one text message conversation):
 - *VANID* a unique identifier for the conversation
 - *names_extract* the extracted names

-2. A file of conversations for manual review called `van_manual_review.csv`, with the following fields:
+2. A file of conversations for manual review called `van_manual_review`, with the following fields:
 - *VANID* a unique identifier for the conversation
 - *ContactName* a unique identifier for the conversation
 - *NoteText* free text possibly including names of tripling targets